 PMB Motivation Letters: A Practical Guide for SA Doctors

-A well-built PMB motivation letter turns a scheme rejection into a funding obligation, because prescribed minimum benefits are a legal entitlement, not a discretionary benefit.
-This guide gives South African doctors the regulatory basis to cite, the clinical evidence adjudicators expect, and the escalation route when a scheme still refuses.
+A PMB motivation letter turns a scheme rejection into a funding obligation, because prescribed minimum benefits are a legal entitlement under the Medical Schemes Act 131 of 1998, not a discretionary benefit.
+This guide sets out the regulatory framework for South African doctors: what schemes must pay for, when a motivation is needed, the ICD-10 coding the law requires, and the escalation route through the Council for Medical Schemes when a scheme still refuses.
 It covers diagnosis and treatment pair, chronic disease list and emergency PMB claims, including designated service provider and formulary disputes.

 What prescribed minimum benefits oblige a scheme to pay

 Prescribed minimum benefits (PMBs) are defined under the Medical Schemes Act 131 of 1998 and its Regulations.
-Every registered medical scheme must fund the diagnosis, treatment and ongoing care of PMB conditions in full, regardless of the benefit option the member has chosen — a hospital plan carries exactly the same PMB obligations as a comprehensive option.
+Every registered medical scheme must fund the diagnosis, treatment and ongoing care of PMB conditions in full, regardless of the benefit option the member has chosen.
+A hospital plan carries exactly the same PMB obligations as the richest option the scheme sells.

-PMB conditions fall into three groups: the Diagnosis and Treatment Pairs (DTPs) listed in Annexure A of the Regulations, the Chronic Disease List (CDL) chronic conditions, and emergency medical conditions.
-The Council for Medical Schemes (CMS) is the statutory regulator, publishes the PMB condition lists, and is the body to which PMB funding disputes are escalated.
+PMB conditions fall into three groups: the Diagnosis and Treatment Pairs (DTPs) listed in Annexure A of the Regulations, the Chronic Disease List (CDL) conditions, and emergency medical conditions.
+The Council for Medical Schemes (CMS) is the statutory regulator.
+It publishes the PMB condition lists and adjudicates the PMB funding disputes escalated to it.

 This is why a motivation letter carries real weight.
-You are not asking the scheme for a favour — you are demonstrating that a statutory funding obligation applies to this patient, this diagnosis and this treatment.
+The doctor is not asking the scheme for a favour.
+The letter demonstrates that a statutory funding obligation applies to this patient, this diagnosis and this treatment.

 When a PMB motivation letter is needed